A 200 km Audax, long-distance cycling event from Lancashire to the Yorkshire Dales and back again – in a day!

 Full entry details on the AUK website calendar page.
 Click on the link below to enter:

-Entry fee: £6.00 (£6.50 when entering online through the AUK website). n.b. non AUK/CTC members will need to add £2 to include temporary membership for insurance purposes!
+Entry fee: £8.75 When entering online, non AUK/CTC/CUK members will see £3 automatically added to include temporary membership for insurance purposes!

 Entry fee includes: